 WHERE WE ARE NOW

-- Triumph Over Tragedy, a first-of-its-kind program, focuses on providing tools and resources to survivors of mass shootings to find hope and healing.
+- Triumph Over Tragedy, launched in March 2020, focuses on providing tools and resources to survivors of mass shootings to find hope and healing.

-- Life After Loss program will continue with its third year, providing hope and healing to bereaved parents, thanks to the support of the Peacock Invitational Golf Tournament.
+- Life After Loss program will continue with its sixth year, providing hope and healing to bereaved parents, thanks to the support of the Peacock Invitational Golf Tournament.